augchan42/augchan42.github.io/_posts/2023-11-26-Its Hard to find an Uncensored Model.md

 ```

 Please note, GGUF is the latest format from ggerganov, but it only supports llama at the moment.
-There is a script to convert from GGML to GGUF:  https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggml-to-gguf.py.
+[There is a script to convert from GGML to GGUF](https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggml-to-gguf.py).
 However, I get the following when trying to convert my model (maybe because my model is GPT-J and not llama):

 ```
 C:\projects\llama.cpp>python convert-llama-ggml-to-gguf.py -i c:\Models\gpt4chan_model_float16\ggml-model-f16.bin -o c:\models\gpt4chan_model_float16\gguf-model-f16.bin